klhuillier/con-error/README.md

 `.throw` does as it says, it will throw the ConError.

-This isn't needed when used in a block, but in a lamdba function it can be helpful for when the `throw` keyword is not permitted. e.g.,
+Used when the `throw` keyword is not permitted, e.g., in a lamdba block:

 ```javascript
 const assertPositive = number =>